KarelChanivecky/BCIT_datacomm_C_language_data_structures/README.md

 - nodes must only contain a void* pointer, and pointers to other nodes of the same structure
 - do not print to screen, including error logging.
 Exceptions are: error logging can be deactivated; the function's explicit goal is to produce such output
 - function calls that may produce an error must be checked.
 Appropriate error code must be returned.
 If the function is already returning a pointer, return null.
 If the function is returning a numerical value, request a status* as parameter and use it to set the return code
+- if a struct is defined, must also do a typedef for a pointer to the struct.
+E.g. struct foo_s {}; typedef struct foo_s * foo;

 #### must provide
 - means to get size